Azure/azure-sdk-for-js/sdk/vision/imageAnalysis/samples/javascript/README.md

 ## Next Steps

-Take a look at our [API Documentation][apiref] for more information about the APIs that are available in the clients.
+Take a look at our [API Documentation]<!--TODO: publish refs [apiref]--> for more information about the APIs that are available in the clients.

 [analyzeImageFromLocalFile]: https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/vision/imageAnalysis/samples/javascript/analyzeImageFromLocalFile.js
 [analyzeImageFromUrl]: https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/vision/imageAnalysis/samples/javascript/analyzeImageFromUrl.js